Cold Email Β· Scaling

 Pattern 3

-Bounce rate rises steadily across all domains simultaneously
+Bounce rate rises across all domains simultaneously

 Pattern 4